If you love a good quote, saying, expression or motivational poster maybe you'd like to create a "wall of wisdom".

 I also used quite a few from this lovely collection from Thirty Hand Made Days

 The rest of the small quotes that are printed are either picked up from pinterest and I can't find the source or I made them myself.
-I used my old favourite Picmonkey to make some, I created speech bubbles on word documents and added text boxes, and I added text boxes over bits of clip art.
+I used Picmonkey (but you could use Ipiccy or Canva) to make some, I created speech bubbles on word documents and added text boxes, and I added text boxes over bits of clip art.

 Everything else I hand wrote, in my best writing, onto the cute labels with coloured pens.